dilmaheu/dilmahtea.me/docs/guides/image-optimization.md

 ## Remote Images

 `astro-imagetools` has built-in support for remote images.
-To know more about how to use remote images, check out the [How to work with remote images](/docs/recipes/how-to-work-with-remote-images) recipe.
+To know more about how to use remote images, check out the [How to work with remote images](/docs/tutorials/how-to-work-with-remote-images) tutorial.

 ## The `sizes` attribute

 The `sizes` attribute is an attribute used by browsers to calculate the exact rendered width of an image before downloading and rendering it.
 It's used to determine the best image to download from the `srcset` attribute.
-To know more about the `sizes` attribute, check out the [How to calculate the value of the `sizes` attribute](/docs/recipes/how-to-calculate-the-value-of-the-sizes-attribute) recipe.
+To know more about the `sizes` attribute, check out the [How to calculate the value of the `sizes` attribute](/docs/tutorials/how-to-calculate-the-value-of-the-sizes-attribute) tutorial.